"No more enchanting location than this to fish, hike, camp, picnic or explore"

 With 123 campsites (Sites 1-72 electric, 73-123 non-electric), Sprague Brook has a lot to offer the recreational camper amidst its towering trees and freshwater lake.
 The Boy and Girl Scouts make their summer camps here.
 Camping reservations can be made by calling (716) 858-8355 Monday- Friday 8:00 - 3:45.
 No camping permits will be issued to anyone under 21 years of age.
 There is a minimum of one (1) adult for every four (4) under age campers and a maximum of eight (8) people and two (2) cars per site.
 No generators are permitted at our campsites.

 Family Camping (fires only in designated areas) fishing, hiking trails and summer family picnics.
 Plenty of new children's areas, 4 tennis courts and 2 baseball diamonds.

 Cross-country skiing and snowshoe trekking are available daily from 7:00AM- dusk, and sledding is available daily 10:00AM- dusk.
 There are also designated snowmobile trails.
-For winter sports/ activities updates, please call 858-8513.
+Check under Winter Activities on the Parks home page for daily status.

 Camping - Call (716) 858-8355.